Camano Island: Parks and recreation

 The state parks system has two properties on Camano Island: Camano Island State Park and Cama Beach State Park, both located on the west side of the island.
 Camano Island State Park, near Elger Bay, was opened in 1949 after a one-day volunteer effort with 500 local residents to prepare the property.
 It has 6,700 ft of shoreline, camping areas, and hiking trails on 244 acre of land.
 Cama Beach State Park opened in 2008 at the site of a former beach resort, which was restored with beachside cabins and hiking trails.

 Camano Island also has 13 local parks maintained by the Island County government.
 The largest park, Camano Ridge, includes 400 acre of inland protected forestland and hiking trails that were transferred from the Washington State Department of Natural Resources in 2003.
 At the north end of the island is Iverson Preserve, a 120 acre beach and estuary with fishing and boat access.
 Barnum Point County Park on Port Susan was opened in August 2019 with 167 acre of waterfront space, acquired with $750,000 in private donations through a local land trust.

 Demographics

+Camano was listed as a census designated place in the 2000 U.S. census.
+It was deleted prior to the 2010 U.S. census, where it was reclassified as a census county division; and the reappeared as a CDP in the 2020 U.S. census.

 Camano Island has a large seasonal population of snowbirds and other part-time residents, which brings the summer population of the island to an estimated 17,000.
 The retiree population on the island began arriving in the mid-20th century, including residents from outside of Washington state.
 Based on per capita income, one of the more reliable measures of affluence, Camano ranks 99th of 522 areas in the state of Washington to be ranked.

+Racial and ethnic composition

+Camano CDP, Washington – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.